hackerinnen/hackerinnen/content/hackerinnen/yvonne-plotz/_index.en.md

 # Do you have a book / podcast / tutorial / movie or event recommendation?

 I love the series Mr. Robot, the mood of the series and the focus on hacking I find exciting.
-I would like to recommend the Haecksen podcast (https://www.haecksen.org/podcast/)and of course the end of year event of the CCC and the Haecksen (https://events.haecksen.org/index.html#about).
+I would like to recommend the [Haecksen podcast](https://www.haecksen.org/podcast/) and of course the end of year event of the CCC and the [Haecksen](https://events.haecksen.org/index.html#about).